romansen47/webchess/README.md

 This is docker running webchess on debian wheezy

 # Configuration
-If You want to use your own external database, You need to adjust the config.php file.
-For Raspberry pi3 building from Dockerfile on rpi needed.
+If You want to use your own external database, You need to adjust the scripts/conf.sh file.
+You can use the scripts/mysql.sql script in order to create a user and database corresponding to credentials provided in this file. configure an external database running

+~# mysql -uroot -p'MysqlRootPass' < mysql.sql

+No local installation of a mysql server is needed in this case.

+For Raspberry Pie building from Dockerfile on rpi needed.

 # Building
-docker build -t webchess .
+~# docker build -t webchess .

 # Create container
+If You are using an external database You need to forward the standard mysql port 3306

+~# docker run -p 80:80 -p 3306:3306 webchess &

+If You are using the internal database You will propably want to have access to internal /var/lib/mysql directory.
+No forwarding of port 3306 needed.

-docker run -p 80:80 webchess &
+~# docker run -v /PathToDir:/var/lib/mysql -p 80:80 webchess &

 # Access
 webchess should be accessible via http://hostname:80/

-# Plan (maybe)
-In an upcoming step the database will be configured in a configuration file will be available in a seperate volume.